How Do Business Loans Work?

 - Term loans.
 Your business receives a lump sum of cash and then makes regular repayments (often monthly payments) over a term you set with the lender.

 - Lines of credit (LOCs).
 A LOC is a type of long-term financing where you receive a set amount of money called a credit limit.
 You withdraw cash up to that amount whenever it’s needed, and you repay the credit over time.

 - Business credit cards.
 This type of business financing works the same way as a line of credit.
 You might get added perks for paying with your card, but you may not be able to withdraw cash directly.

 - SBA loans.
 Some businesses qualify for government small-business loans backed by the U.S. Small Business Administration (SBA).
-If you do qualify, SBA backing gets you better terms and rates from your lender.
+If you do qualify for an SBA loan or are able to get SBA backing, it gets you better terms and rates from your lender.

 - Trade credit.
 You receive trade credit when your business buys goods from a supplier now with the promise to pay later.
 Usually, these agreements don’t require interest from your business.